hunan-rostomyan/notes/Bibliography.md

 Gentzen, G. (1935/1969) "Untersuchungen uber das logische Schließen".
 - natural deduction

+Gessen, M. (2009) *Perfect Rigor: A Genius and the Mathematical Breakthrough of the Century*.
+- Perelman; Poincare Conjecture; geometrization conjecture; biography; popular mathematics

 Gleick, J. (2012) *The Information: A History, A Theory, A Flood*.
 - popular science; information; history of information; history of science